steven-edwards/confexv1/index.md

   type: heroblock
   section_id: ''
   title: 'Warning: Phising emails not from Confex Technology Ltd'
-  content: "##### We have been made aware that someone is sending out emails purporting
+  content: "##### We have been made aware of some emails purporting to be from our
-    to be from our MD Angus Mackinnon.
+    MD Angus Mackinnon.
 Any emails sent from [info.confextechnologylimited@gmail.com](mailto:info.confextechnologylimited@gmail.com) are not from Confex Technology Ltd and are likely to be a phishing scam to have you disclose bank details and make payments. \n\n##### If you receive an email from this address please ignore it and add it to your Junk email folder.\n\n#####